shoryapawar/TaskManager/README.md

 ## Deployment

-To deploy your application, follow these steps:
+To deploy the application, follow these steps:

 1. Build the application: